 Based on data from a select 22 European countries, sourced from Eurostat and the Household Energy Price Index, GreenMatch has conducted an analysis that found the following.

-Using data from the International Monetary Fund, we compared the rise in the cost of living based on projects between the UK and other European countries from January 2021 to May 2022.
+Using data from the International Monetary Fund, we had compared the rise in the cost of living, based on projected figures taken in January 2021 and May 2022, across these select countries and the UK.

 Here’s what it revealed about the UK compared to the rest of Europe: